sbaik97/Election_Analsis/README.md

    + 6.7% % for the Arapahoe county.
 5. The largest county turnout was: Denver has turnout of 82.8% with (306,055) number of votes.

-The resuls fo python script for the county are following,
+The resuls of python script for the voter turnout for each county are following,

 ![](/Image_of_County and Candidate Analysis.PNG)